k-e-w/k-e-w.github.io/_includes/page/jonathan-resume.md

 #### at Civic Workbench / civicworkbench.com

 Developing tools to improve online communities by mitigating abuse and harassment.
+Launched [Floodgate for Chrome](http://civicworkbench.com/), a browser extension that mutes abusive content.

 ### DIRECTOR OF UX (2015)